NiklasEi/www-nikl-me/blog/2023/github_workflow_to_publish_android_app_DRAFT.md

+Before running the workflow for the first time, got to Play Store Connect and create a release in "Internal testing".
+Remember the name (e.g. "v0.1.0") since you will have to pass it to the workflow.
+Create a bundle on your machine following the workflow steps and upload it manually to the release.
+Otherwise, the Google Play API will return the error "Package not found".

-Now that all required secrets are configured, head over to the "Actions" tab in your repository.
+Now you can head over to the "Actions" tab in your repository.
 Find the workflow in the list on the left, select it and click "Run workflow" in the top right.
+Put a name for a GitHub release in the first input and the release name from Google Play Console in the second and press "Run workflow".

 ## Final comments

-The first input of the workflow is used as the GitHub release to upload the bundle.
-The second input parameter defines the release in Google Play Console.
-The app build number is taken from the `manifest.yaml`.
-The build number needs to be bumped for every build or the upload is not accepted by Google Play Console.
+The app build number is taken from the `manifest.yaml` and needs to be bumped for every build.
+Otherwise, the upload is not accepted by Google Play Console.

 Workflow runs are free for public repositories on GitHub.
 If your project is private, it will use build minutes from your allowance ([2000 minutes per month on a free account][github-actions-free]).